ricardodeazambuja/arxiv-highlighter/README.md

 * `&cdata=...`: compressed data in URI friendly format

 ## Using a mouse
 To add an annotation (rectangle), simply click and drag.
 A prompt box will allow you to add a note, otherwise just close it.
 The annotation will be automatically added to the address bar.
-Click on a rectangle to see the note.
+Click on a rectangle to see (or edit) the note.
 Right-click on a rectangle to delete it.
 Right-click everywhere else to change the current color (the border shows it).

 ## Using a touch screen
 To add an annotation (rectangle), simply touch and hold for 300ms (default), and drag.
 The rectangle will be automatically added to the address bar.
-One-finger touch on a rectangle will show the note.
+One-finger touch on a rectangle will allow you to see (or edit) the note.
 Two-finger touch on rectangle will delete it.
 Two-finger touch everywhere else to change the current color (the border shows it).

 ## Change the pdf page
 Just click on the gray boxes on the left (`<`) / right (`>`) rendered over the pdf.
 You can also change the value (`page`) in the URL and reload.

 ## How to share or store your annotations
-Share the final URL and the other person will be able to see it too, directly from the web browser, no servers involved.
+Share the final URL and the other person will be able to see it too, directly from the web browser (thanks to the *magical* `#`), no servers involved.

 ## Extras